najlepsiwebdesigner/foundation-datepicker/README.md

 Language translations
 -------------------

-Inside foundation-datepicker.js (aproximately on line 45)
-you can pass argument to constructor to choose language used:
+You can pass argument to constructor to choose language used:
 ```
 $('.fdatepicker').fdatepicker({
         language: 'de'